-- Using the Home Change Package interventions to mitigate facility barriers to home dialysis. - Implementing an "all team" approach by creating a process to educate staff so they can talk with patients and discuss progress during the monthly QAPI meetings.
+- Implementing an "all team" approach by creating a process to educate staff so they can talk with patients and discuss progress during the monthly QAPI meetings. - Ensuring collaboration between in-center dialysis facilities and home programs for continuity of patient education and care.

-- Ensuring collaboration between the in-center dialysis facilities and home programs for continuity of patient education and care. - Increasing collaboration between home program staff and nephrologists to assist with providing early education to office patients. - Connecting with hospital dialysis staff in their area to promote home modalities and share resources. - Sharing resources and information with physicians to encourage early patient referrals to home dialysis. - Focusing on modality education with new patients before they get too comfortable on in-center dialysis. - Distributing the article, Traveling the U.S. with an RV and Home Hemodialysis from Home Dialysis Central to give a specific example of patients thriving on a home modality with limited space. - Completing home visits to evaluate the storage space available and problem solve based on the patient's individual needs.
+- Increasing collaboration between home program staff and nephrologists to assist in providing early education to office patients. - Connecting with hospital dialysis staff in their area to promote home modalities and share resources. - Sharing resources and information with physicians to encourage early patient referrals to home dialysis. - Focusing on modality education with new patients before they get too comfortable on in-center dialysis. - Distributing the article Traveling the U.S. with an RV and Home Hemodialysis from Home Dialysis Central to give a specific example of patients thriving on a home modality with limited space. - Completing home visits to evaluate the storage space available and problem-solve based on the patient's individual needs.

-Chart M: Incident Patients Starting Dialysis Using a Home Modality May 2023-April 2024
+Chart M: Count of Incident Patients Starting Dialysis Using a Home Modality (May 2023-April 2024)